 What is work-study?

 The Federal College Work-Study program provides jobs to eligible financial aid students.
 It gives them the opportunity to earn money like a part-time job as well as gain valuable work experience.
 Most jobs are on campus and can offer more flexibility than a traditional part-time job in that your class schedule is considered when setting up your work hours.
 There are some off-campus jobs as well.
-Contact the work study coordinator for additional information.

 How do I apply for a work-study job?